Principles, cycles and key benefits of the circular economy for efficient sustainable development

 The circular economy improves sustainability by optimizing the use of materials, promoting their reuse and recycling to close production cycles.

-This model helps to conserve ecosystems and avoid shortages of raw materials, mitigating the negative impacts derived from their extraction.
+This model helps conserve ecosystems and avoid shortages of raw materials, mitigating the negative impacts derived from their extraction.